chovancova/conversation-agent-t/SECURITY.md

 ### ✅ What This App Does Right

 1. **Client-Side Only Storage**: Zero server-side data storage or transmission
-2. **Encrypted Browser Storage**: All credentials stored via Spark KV are encrypted at rest in your browser
+2. **AES-256-GCM Encryption**: Optional strong encryption for stored credentials using industry-standard cryptography
+3. **PBKDF2 Key Derivation**: 100,000 iterations for password-based encryption keys
-3. **Direct Communication**: Browser talks directly to your configured endpoints, no proxy
+4. **Direct Communication**: Browser talks directly to your configured endpoints, no proxy
-4. **User-Isolated Storage**: Your data is scoped to your user account and browser profile
+5. **User-Isolated Storage**: Your data is scoped to your user account and browser profile
-5. **Token Expiration**: Access tokens expire after 15 minutes
+6. **Token Expiration**: Access tokens expire after 15 minutes (or based on JWT expiration)
-6. **Bearer Auth**: Uses industry-standard Bearer token authentication
+7. **Bearer Auth**: Uses industry-standard Bearer token authentication
-7. **HTTPS Required**: All agent endpoints should use HTTPS
+8. **HTTPS Validation**: Warns when endpoints don't use HTTPS
-8. **Password Input Types**: Passwords use `type="password"` for visual protection
+9. **Password Input Types**: Passwords use `type="password"` for visual protection
+10. **Password Strength Checking**: Real-time feedback on encryption password strength
+11. **Session Timeout**: Optional automatic logout after inactivity (30 minutes with 5 minute warning)
+12. **Secure Memory Clearing**: Sensitive data cleared from memory on timeout
-9. **No Server Logging**: The app server never sees your data to log it
+13. **No Server Logging**: The app server never sees your data to log it
+14. **Encrypted Exports**: Option to password-protect exported configuration files

 ### ⚠️ Important Security Considerations